githubThrowaway51393/PersonalCapitalService/README.md

 docker run --publish DESIREDHOSTPORT:DESIREDDOCKERPORT --detach --name pers-cap-cntnr pers-cap-svc
 ```

-It does a few unnecessary things, but you can modify it to fit your needs.
+The above may do a few unnecessary things from your point og view so you can modify it to fit your needs.

+### Available Endpoints

+There are a bunch of different endpoints available which you can see by reading `pers-cap-svc.py`

+All endpoints are GET Requests, so no inputs from a POST Body are required.

+Here are a few examples:

+`/` : Hello World Endpoint.
+I had this to check whether or not the service is actually up.
+You could probably get rid of this.

+`/accounts` : Returns a list of the accounts linked to your Personal Capital Account

+`/trans/{numDays}` : Returns a list of transactions going back *numDays* days

+    Example: `/trans/30`

+`/trans/{start}/{end}` : Returns a list of transactions between the *start* and *end* dates. **Format should be yyyy-mm-dd**.

+    Example: `/trans/2020-01-01/2020-12-31/`

 ### Troubleshooting